How do I prepare my barrels for weekly set-out?

 Numerous items can be brought to our Transfer Station.
-Items permitted include: antifreeze, car batteries (all lead acid batteries used in any engine), brush, logs, stumps, electronics, computers, monitors, TV’s, VCR’s, fluorescent bulbs and ballasts, furniture, household trash, household batteries, household recycling, leaves, grass, mercury products, motor oil, paint, phone books (April & May), #20 propane tanks, rugs, carpets, scrap metal, tag sale items, tires.
+Items permitted include: antifreeze, car batteries (all lead acid batteries used in any engine), brush, logs, electronics, computers, monitors, TV’s, VCR’s, fluorescent bulbs and ballasts, furniture, household trash, household batteries, household recycling, leaves, motor oil, paint, phone books (April & May), #20 empty propane tanks, rugs, carpets, scrap metal, tag sale items, tires.

 How do I dispose of yard debris?

-Curbside leaf collection begins the fourth week of October at the east end of Rocky Hill and continue through the entire Town until all the leaves are collected (usually by the end of the first week in December).
+Curbside leaf collection begins the fourth week of October at the east end of Rocky Hill and continues through the entire Town until all the leaves are collected (usually by the end of the first week in December).
 Leaf Collection is at the mercy of the winter season’s first snowfall.
-The Transfer Station continues to receive leaves and grass year round during the hours of operation.
+The Transfer Station continues to receive leaves year round during the hours of operation.

 Curbside brush collection begins the third Monday of the month between March and October.
-The Town Highway Department will collect brush and stumps, including shrubs at the curbside.
-Brush no longer than 8 feet, branches no wider than 4 feet.
+The Town Highway Department will collect brush and shrubs at the curbside.
+Brush shall be no longer than 8' (feet), branches no wider than 3" (inches).
 Place at the curb with the butt end on the curb, stacked neatly.
-Logs and stumps stacked separate from branches.
-The Highway Department reserves the right to limit the amount of brush removed from a residence to a maximum of 30 cubic yards.
+The Highway Department reserves the right to limit the amount of brush removed from a residence to a maximum of 10 cubic yards.
 Have the brush at the curb by 7:00 a.m. on Monday of the collection week.